Mark Anthony Jarman

 Mark Anthony Jarman (born 11 June 1955 in Edmonton, Alberta) is a Canadian fiction writer.
 Jarman's work includes the novel Salvage King, Ya!, the short story collection Knife Party at the Hotel Europa and the travel book Ireland's Eye.

-A graduate of the Iowa Writers' Workshop, Jarman is currently a faculty member of the English department at the University of New Brunswick in Fredericton.
-Previously, he has taught at the University of Victoria.
+A graduate of the Iowa Writers' Workshop, Jarman has taught at the University of New Brunswick and the University of Victoria.

 Jarman's writing has won the O. Henry Award, the Gold National Magazine Award in nonfiction, the Jack Hodgins Fiction Prize, and has been a finalist for the Journey Prize.
 Jarman has been awarded the Maclean-Hunter Endowment Award twice.

 Personal life

 Though native to Edmonton, Jarman has travelled extensively across the country and the world, visiting places such as Ireland, the United States and Italy.
 Jarman's natural interest in literature led him to pursue the craft of writing.
 Before becoming a teacher, Jarman worked as a truck driver and considered writing as a hobby.
 His personal interests include skiing, cycling, and hockey.
 Jarman is also a musician and is part of a local blues band, Toredown.

-Mark Anthony Jarman is a Yaddo Fellow and has taught at the University of Victoria, the Banff Centre for the Arts, and now teaches at the University of New Brunswick, where he is fiction editor of The Fiddlehead.
+Mark Anthony Jarman is a Yaddo Fellow and has taught at the University of Victoria, the Banff Centre for the Arts, and the University of New Brunswick.
+He is fiction editor of The Fiddlehead.